Reviewed by Mike Sutton

 “Many people build systems with no discharge point and simply lay the pipe in the ground hoping for the ground to absorb the water eventually.
 That works over longer periods of time, yet can lead to issues when heavy rains and snowmelts occur.”

-When a home is originally constructed, the builder is responsible for ensuring the proper grading is achieved and will need to pass an inspection by a surveyor for the municipality, province, or state.
+When a home is constructed, the builder is responsible for ensuring proper grading and will need to pass an inspection by a surveyor for the municipality, province, or state.
 It then becomes the homeowner’s responsibility to maintain the proper grade.
 If you plant trees, lay new sod, or put in a pool, you could be changing the way water drains away from the home.

 If you’ve unintentionally caused water to run towards your neighbour’s property, you could be facing a lawsuit and will be responsible for any expenses to correct the situation.